 We encourage applicants to “shadow” PAs in order to become informed about the profession, although shadowing does not count toward the required patient contact experience hours.

 We recognize the importance educational benefits that result from diversity in our student body.
 Applicants to the PA Program will be assessed holistically, and in keeping with the Wake Forest University School of Medicine mission statement, we seek to enroll candidates based on demonstration of the following noncognitive factors:

-- Diversity of Life Experience (including first-generation college students, underrepresented minorities in medicine, active-duty military or veterans, and those who are economically and/or educationally disadvantaged)
+- Diversity of Life Experience (including first-generation college students, active-duty military or veterans, and those who are economically disadvantaged)

 - Success in Overcoming Adversity